Discover how the impact of remote working on wellbeing affects company cybersecurity imperatives.

 From a cybersecurity perspective, we begin to see why an organisation may not be as secure as they think.
 Mistakes are often to blame for cyber risk and damage within an organisation, falling under the umbrella of ‘human error’.

 43% of employees have admitted to making mistakes that resulted in cybersecurity repercussions for their company.
-Wellbeing should then be a crucial part of any cybersecurity strategy, with human error being the no. 1 cause of data breaches in 2020, with 90% of all cases reported as such.
+Wellbeing should be a crucial part of any cybersecurity strategy, with human error being the no. 1 cause of data breaches in 2020, with 90% of all cases reported as such.

 When considering how low mental health affects an employee’s capacity to work, research has shown that: